Transportation: Flights/ Private Cars or Tourist Bus

 The itineraries for each trip should be taken as a guideline only.
 Depending on the prevailing situation, you can modify it to some extent after consulting with your guide.
 However, the date of trek completion should always coincide with the original itinerary.
 You should keep in mind that this is an adventure trip into the remotest region, where many unforeseen events may contribute to the need for a change in itinerary.
 In such cases, we or your guide will suggest the best alternative similar to your original.

-We ensure liability as per indicated itinerary and list of services.
+We ensure liability as indicated in itinerary and list of services.
 If the holiday is cut short or completed earlier than the projected period upon client’s wish, we shall not be responsible or make refund against unutilized days or services.
-Clients need to pay extra for hotels/services incurred in Kathmandu or elsewhere in such cases.
+Clients need to pay for Hotels/services incurred in Kathmandu or elsewhere in such cases.

 In addition to your trek, we can organize extensions both within Nepal and other neighboring countries.
 You may want to try water rafting or a jungle safari in Nepal or Nepal Cultural Tour.
-You may as well take a trip to Tibet, India or Bhutan, whichever seems more appealing to you.
-Since the trek ends in Pokhara, one of the most popular tourist destinations in Nepal, it would be nice and relaxing for you to spend a day or two taking in the sights and sounds of this scenic city
+You may as well take a trip to Tibet, India or Bhutan, whichever seems more appealing to you..

 Gratis visa for 30 days available only for tourists of SAARC countries

 Multiple entry 15 days - US$ 30 or equivalent convertible currency

 Multiple entry 30 days - US$ 50 or equivalent convertible currency

 Multiple entry 90 days - US$ 125 or equivalent convertible currency

 * Visa extension fee for 15 days or less is US $ 45 or equivalent convertible currency and visa extension fee for more than 15 days is US$ 3 per day